JS Client

 Q: What's a complete Cypress example with recording and mocking?

-A: Here's a full example showing recording and mocking workflows.
+A: Here's a complete example showing recording and mocking workflows with an environment variable to toggle recording mode.

 Example: